thriftykapila/Python101/README.md

 # Python101

 Welcome to Python101!
 This project will help you get started on the basic concepts to master Python.
-This projects is devided into:
+This projects is divided into:

   - [Concepts](#concepts)  - to learn the basic concepts and keywords
   - [Leetcode](#leetcode) - some examples from leetcode: easy and medium challenges